Exploratory Data Analysis

 Spectral plots are often used to find a starting value for the frequency, ω, in the sinusoidal model

-This spectral plot shows one dominant frequency of approximately 0.3 cycles per observation.
+This spectral plot of the LEW.DAT data set shows one dominant frequency of approximately 0.3 cycles per observation.

 Variance Versus Frequency